w3c/echidna/CONTRIBUTING.md

 Please enter your actual results in this space.
 When running the steps supplied above, what actually happened?
 If showing example output, please surround it with 3 backticks before and after so that it's rendered correctly.
 ```

+## Contribute to the code

+First of all, thank you very much for offering your help.
+This is much appreciated.

+Before adding a new feature, or submitting a bugfix, please refer to the [existing issues](https://github.com/w3c/echidna/issues) to check if it was already discussed before.
+If it wasn't, please [create a new one](https://github.com/w3c/echidna/issues/new) so that we can discuss together about it before you start coding.
+It would be frustrating for everyone if we had to refuse your contribution because we did not share the same opinion!

+To make sure we are on the same page, you should refer to our [coding style guide](https://github.com/w3c/echidna/wiki/Coding-style-guide) and [coding practices guide](https://github.com/w3c/echidna/wiki/Coding-practices-guide) before coding.

+Finally, we value testing a lot.
+Before committing anything, make sure the test suite passes by running `npm test` to make sure there is no regression.
+If you submit a bugfix, try to write tests to reproduce this bug to ensure the same bug will not come up again in the future.
+And if you submit a new feature, provide tests to ensure the correct behavior of the nominal and edge cases.